Replace Chevrolet Sway Bar Link

 - Install the new sway bar and torque the nuts according to the manufacturer’s specifications.

-You do not need to carry wheel alignment when you replace only the sway bar links.
+When you replace only the sway bar links, you do not need to carry out wheel alignment.
 Changing the sway bar end links is easy and can be completed in less than one hour.

 We hope this guide, “Replace Chevrolet Sway Bar Link,” is helpful.
 Check these troubleshooting and repair guides for more help on your Chevrolet vehicle.